IMAGE VIA @JARASEB | INSTAGRAM

 Amazon Go stores will scan the items that you walk out with behind the scenes (we know, a bit Big Brother-ish).
 Once you leave, you’ll end up with a receipt in your Amazon account of all that you “purchased” while inside.

 No matter what your mood, Amazon Go has room for you.
 If you just need a quick snack, you’ll be out of there as quickly as you can say Bombay Potato Wrap.
 But, if you’re in the mood to chill, there are plenty of seats (and even microwaves!).
 Talk about fancy.

 As soon as Amazon bought Whole Foods, we knew that the online giant would be amping up their health-conscious game.
 And at their new Amazon Go stores, they sure have.

 Amazon has partnered with local SF favorites like Dosa and La Boulangerie de San Francisco to stock their shelves with healthy, fresh options (like Dosa’s famous and aforementioned Bombay Potato Wrap).

 There are also tons of juices, coconut water, fancy beef jerky, salads, and sandwiches for whatever mood you’re in.
 Maybe they’ll offer hummus from Oren’s soon enough?
 And a quick Fitt Tip: they do have La Croix just in case the office ran out.

-And if that news wasn’t sweet enough, we’ve caught wind that Amazon plans to add another Go at Post St. & Kearny St. this winter.
+And if that news wasn’t sweet enough, we’ve caught wind that Amazon plans to add another Go at Market Center in 2019.
 Welcome to the future of snack runs, SF.